maneeshsahu/OktaMobile/README.md

 # Okta React Native with AWS Gateway Resource Server

-This example shows you how to use the [Okta React Native SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) to adopt Okta Authentication flow in your app.
+This example shows you how to use the [Okta React Native SDK](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native) to adopt Okta Authentication flow in your app and use it with a secure API, running in AWS API Gateway.

+The AWS API Gateway part is covered in https://github.com/maneeshsahu/aws-howdy-partner

 ## Clone repo